pojntfx/libresat/README.md

 3. Log in again
 4. Click on "Manage lists" (top right)
 5. Click on "Domains"
-6. Click on "Add Domain" and create new Web Host (blue link)
+6. Click on "Add Domain" and create new Web Host (blue link at the bottom right)
 7. Add site `mail.libresat.space` for both domain and display name, click save
 8. Go back and refresh
 9. Enter `mail.libresat.space` as mail host and select `mail.libresat.space` as web host